lexibank/tlopo/out/vol3/chapter4.md

 ### 2.10.
 Outer coverings

 This section looks at terms for the outer coverings of parts of plants, such as the bark of woody stems, rind or peel of fruits and husk or shell of nuts.
 In some modern Oceanic languages there is a general term that covers all such meanings.
-For example, in Wayan taba denotes any sort of outer covering or layer, including skin or hide, bark, rind or husk of fruit and the outer shell of things like eggs.
-Similar terms are found in other languages, such as Longgu pagepage 'bark; skin of snake or lizard; skin of an animal that sheds; skin that peels, of human; skin of fruit or tubers (e.g. cassava, sweet potato); any skin removed from " owner"', and Mumeng (Patep) nin;ɔVi 'skin, of person, animal, fruit, tree'.
-N duke, in contrast, has a number of quite specific terms, tutupa 'bark of tree', poko- 'the husk or covering of grain' and pululu 'the cover over fruit found on some palm trees'.
+For example, in Wayan _taba_ denotes any sort of outer covering or layer, including skin or hide, bark, rind or husk of fruit and the outer shell of things like eggs.
+Similar terms are found in other languages, such as Longgu _pagepage_ 'bark; skin of snake or lizard; skin of an animal that sheds; skin that peels, of human; skin of fruit or tubers (e.g. cassava, sweet potato); any skin removed from "owner"', and Mumeng (Patep) _ninəvi_ 'skin, of person, animal, fruit, tree'.
+Nduke, in contrast, has a number of quite specific terms, _tutupa_ 'bark of tree', _poko-_ 'the husk or covering of grain' and _pululu_ 'the cover over fruit found on some palm trees'.
 Many languages, like Nduke and Tikopia, have specific terms for the husk of coconuts.

-In many modern Oceanic languages the same word is used for skin (of animals and people), skin of fruit and bark (oftrees), e.g. Xaraciuu kii 'skin, hide; bark, peel (offruit)', Iduna kwajilina 'skin (of fruit, plants, animals); bark of tree ', Mangseng peti 'skin, peel, bark' and Labu anasɔ 'skin; bark; peel'.
-And this also appears to have been true of POc &ast;kulit.
-Also reconstructable for POc (and PMP) is a verbal derivative &ast;kulit-i-, with the transitive suffix &ast;-i, denoting the removal of skin or bark.
+In many modern Oceanic languages the same word is used for skin (of animals and people), skin of fruit and bark (of trees), e.g. Xaraciuu _kä_ 'skin, hide; bark, peel (of fruit)', Iduna _kwafilina_ 'skin (of fruit, plants, animals); bark of tree ', Mangseng _peti_ 'skin, peel, bark' and Labu _anasɔ_ 'skin; bark; peel'.
+And this also appears to have been true of POc _&ast;kulit_.
+Also reconstructable for POc (and PMP) is a verbal derivative _&ast;kulit-i-_, with the transitive suffix _&ast;-i_, denoting the removal of skin or bark.

 <table>
 <tr>